 It is important to note that you are more at risk for vaping-related diseases if your vaping product contains Vitamin E acetate.
 This ingredient has been linked to EVALI (e-cigarette or vaping product use associated lung injury).
 If you are a consistent e-cigarette user and are experiencing these symptoms, make sure to get in contact with your primary care provider and schedule an appointment.

 Can vaping cause lung cancer?

 E-cigarettes have not been long enough to establish a direct relationship between e-cigarettes and increased cancer development.
 However, the ingredients in some e-cigarettes have been proven to increase cancer risk.
 Especially in people who have never smoked before, vaping can increase the risk of developing lung cancer in particular.

 The unpredictability and sudden popularity of e-cigarettes pose a serious risk to public health.
 Although generally safer than traditional tobacco cigarettes, vaping can lead to irreversible damage to your lungs and overall health.
 If you suspect that you might have a vaping-related illness, make sure to contact your doctor to prevent any serious complications.

 Mira can help you stay on top of your routine doctor visits and can help you manage or prevent any e-cigarette related symptoms or conditions.
-For as low as $25 a month, you can receive access to low-cost primary and urgent care.
+Starting at an average of $25 a month, you can receive access to low-cost primary and urgent care.
 Sign up for Mira today!

 Sophie is a 2024 Pharm D. candidate studying pharmacy at Rutgers University, New Brunswick.
 She has a passion for healthcare and writing and hopes to make meaningful contributions to healthcare transparency and accessibility.
 In her free time, she likes to take care of her houseplants, cook, and hang out with her cat.